Beitunia: Salah El-Dein Mosque

 Salah El-Dein Mosque is located to the west of the city and was established in 2002.
 It is named related to the old Muslim leader Salah Al-Dein Al-Ayoubi.
 It is considered one of the main mosques in the area.
 It consists of 3 floors and has a capacity for approximately 500 persons.

-Killed during Israeli Palestinian conflict
+Killings during Israeli – Palestinian conflict

 Fadel Abu Zahira (9 years old) was shot and killed on 18 April 2002 in his own home in Beitunia.
 The bullet came from an armored vehicle and went through the window.
 Hussein Mahmoud 'Awad 'Alian (17 years old) was killed by Israeli gunfire on 16 April 2004 during demonstrations against the barrier.

 Two boys, Nadim Nawarah and Mohammad Odeh, were shot and killed in the Beitunia killings on 15 May 2014.
 One Israeli policeman was arrested for Nawarah's death, and was later under a plea deal sentenced to 9 months in jail.